-On October 13, 2022, the Company entered into the Fifth Amended and Restated Credit Agreement with Bank of America, N.A., as administrative agent and certain other agents and lenders (the "Credit Agreement").
+On October 13, 2022, the Company entered into the Fifth Amended and Restated Credit Agreement with Bank of America, N.A., as administrative agent and certain other agents and lenders ("Credit Agreement").
 The Credit Agreement provides for a \$650.0 million senior unsecured revolving credit facility and three \$460.0 million unsecured term loan facilities totaling \$1.38 billion.
 The Company may request additional lender commitments to increase the aggregate borrowing capacity under the Credit Agreement up to an additional \$970.0 million.

 On January 3, 2024, the Company entered into the First Amendment to the Credit Agreement which extended the maturity date of \$356.7 million borrowed under Term Loan 2024 to January 2028.
-In connection with the extension, the Company also repaid \$60.0 million of its outstanding Term Loan 2024 obligation with available cash.
-The remaining \$43.3 million of Term Loan 2024's balance will continue to mature in October 2024 and will be paid with available cash or borrowings under the revolving credit facility at maturity.
-On January 3, 2024, the Company also repaid \$50.0 million of its outstanding Term Loan 2025 obligation with available cash.
+This extended indebtedness is referred to as Term Loan 2028.
+In connection with the extension, the Company also repaid \$60.0 million of its borrowings under Term Loan 2024 and \$50.0 million of its borrowings under Term Loan 2025 with available cash.